Option ARM or Fixed-rate Mortgage Calculator

 Looking to buy a new home?
 This calculator will help you determine which home loan option is better: fixed rate mortgage or adjustable rate mortgage (ARM).
 The calculator will consider both fully-amortizing and interest-only ARMs.
 Input the necessary information pertaining to your prospective home loan, including information for a fixed-rate mortgage, a fully-amortizing ARM, and an interest-only ARM.
 Click on “Calculate,” and you’ll receive side-by-side breakdowns of your three loan options.
 For a printable report, click on “Create Payment Schedules.”

 Do you need to know the current market conditions in your local area?
-We publish current Columbus fixed & ARM mortgage rates to help you make accurate calculations and connect with local lenders.
+We publish current fixed & ARM mortgage rates to help you make accurate calculations and connect with local lenders.

-Today's Columbus Fixed & ARM Mortgage Rates
+Today's Fixed & ARM Mortgage Rates

-The following table shows current mortgage rates in Columbus.
+The following table shows current mortgage rates in .
 Adjust your loan inputs to match your scenario and see what rates you qualify for.

 Know the Difference: Fixed Loans vs. Adjustable Loans